adrienjt/redux-data-structures/README.md

 ## Contributing

-The code is written in modern Javascript, transpiled with Babel, and using Jest for tests.
+The code is written in modern Javascript, transpiled with Babel, using Jest for tests.
 Pull requests are welcome.

 ## License